gcc -pie configure check is broken for OpenBSD/amd64

 configure:17900: checking whether -pie is accepted as LDFLAGS

 configure:17922: gcc -o conftest -O3 -fno-fast-math -ggdb3 -ansi -std=iso9899:199409 -Wall -Wextra -Wno-unused-parameter -Wno-parentheses -Wno-long-long -Wno-missing-field-initializers -Wunused-variable -Werror=pointer-arith -Werror=write-strings -Werror=declaration-after-statement -Werror=implicit-function-declaration -I/usr/local/include -L/usr/local/lib -fstack-protector -Wl,-E -pie conftest.c -pthread -lm >&5

 /usr/bin/ld: /tmp//ccYa9wrA.o: relocation R_X86_64_32 can not be used when making a shared object; recompile with -fPIC

 I am attaching a patch (pie-check.diff) to solve this problem.
 I use -fPIE during the check for gcc -pie.
 I also add -fPIE to XCFLAGS only when adding -pie (or -Wl,-pie) to XLDFLAGS.
 With this patch, the check says "yes" and I see -pie in XLDFLAGS.

-#2 Updated by Motohiro KOSAKI almost 4 years ago
+#2 Updated by Motohiro KOSAKI about 4 years ago

 - Status changed from Assigned to Closed